-This plan helps people with disabilities and their families save for long-term financial security.
+Registered Disability Savings Plan (RDSP): Provides assistance to people with disabilities and their families in saving for long-term financial security.

-Variety – The Children’s Charity: Provides financial assistance for children under the age of 19 who have special needs with the costs of a wide range of equipment, therapies, and educational, social, and recreational programs.
-As well, they have Emergency Response Grants to help children and their families access medical care, supplies, and related services not covered by MSP, Pharmacare, hospitals, or other agencies.
+Variety – The Children’s Charity: Provides financial assistance for children under the age of 19 who have special needs and their families with the costs of a wide range of equipment, therapies, and educational, social, and recreational programs.
+Also provides Emergency Response Grants to help children under the age of 19 who have special needs and their families access medical care, supplies, and related services not covered by MSP, Pharmacare, hospitals, or other agencies.

 Employment Support Services

-They provide services for individuals for whom a physical disability is the primary barrier to employment.
+Neil Squire Society: Provides services for individuals for whom a physical disability is the primary barrier to employment.

-A non-profit organization that helps people find employment and connect to their community.
+Open Door Group: Provides assistance to help people find employment and connect to their community.
 They deliver services in Vancouver, Kamloops, the Sunshine Coast, Lillooet and the South Okanagan.